Utsira/Soda/README.md

 #### `Soda.List`

 A vertically scrolling list of elements that the user can select from.
 Has elastic snap-back when user scrolls past edge of list.
-Additional arguments:
+Additional attributes:

   + `text` - array of strings.
 One string for each item in the list. eg `text = {"apples", "oranges", "bananas"}`
   + `enumerate` - flag.
 Set to true and the list items will automatically be numbered, eg `1) apples 2) oranges 3) bananas`
+  + `panels` - array of UI element identifiers.
+Same as in `Soda.Segment`, identifies which panels the list will flick between, corresponds with `text` array. eg: `panels = {applesPanel, orangesPanel}` where `applesPanel`, `orangesPanel` are handles (local variables are fine here) for prior defined Soda elements.
   + `defaultNo` - integer.
 Similar to `Soda.Segment`, if you want an item in the list to be selected by default, set this to the number of the item in the `text` array. eg `defaultNo = 2` to default to `"oranges"` from the above list.
 Omit this for no selection.
   + `callback` - list callbacks return 3 variables, eg: `callback = function(self, selected, txt)`
     1. as always, the sender (the list object itself).